Mandanmmar Londonil

 Mandanmmar Londonil (English:Idiots in London) is a 1983 Indian Malayalam-language slapstick comedy film, directed by Sathyan Anthikad and produced by P. H. Rasheed.
 The film stars Sukumaran, Jalaja, Jagathy Sreekumar, Sankaradi and Nedumudi Venu in the lead roles.
 The film has musical score by Shyam.
-The film regarded as the cult following in Malayalam movie.
+The film regarded as a cult classic in Malayalam cinema.

 Plot

 Thalayillakkunnu is a rural village in Kerala, India.
 There is a "Kala Samithi" in this village which performs dramas in temples.
 When Chandran Menon comes to Thalayillakkunnu from London, he promises them that five people from the village can be taken to London for performing there.
 Rasheed, Vaasu, Kunjunni Maashu, Choyi Moopan and Ammini decide to go.
 But when they reach London, they see that Chandran has not come to invite them at the Airport.
 They are left dumbfounded and find ways to survive in the foreign land without knowing English, until they meet Raghu, who falls in love with Ammini.
 Trouble begins when the owners of the house force all of them out of the house.